QuantumChemist/OpenGLaDOS/README.md

 # OpenGLaDOS
 <img align="left" src="utils/OpenGLaDOS.png" width="33%" height=auto />

 ⓘ Hello, I'm the OpenGLaDOS chatbot.

-Although my name might invoke the implication, there is no resemblence with OpenGL. \
+Although my name might invoke the implication, there is no resemblance with OpenGL. \
 I'm just the OpenScience Enrichment Center chatbot and here to help you. \
 My help might not always be helpful to you but helpful to me.